Mary in the Quran

 Thereupon her Lord accepted her with a gracious acceptance, and made her grow up in a worthy fashion.
 3

-When Mary was born, her father ‘Imarn, who was an Israelite prophet from the lineage of Prophet David had passed away.
-Her mother took her to Bayt al-Maqdis so Mary could devote her life to the service of God.
+When Mary was born, her father ‘Imran, an Israelite prophet from the lineage of Prophet David, had passed away.
+Her mother took her to Bayt al-Muqaddas so Mary could devote her life to the service of God.

 A dispute arose among the priest as to who should care for Maryam.